kuroshimad/temp_outreach/README.md

 These symmetry groups help us understand how patterns repeat — and the goal of this project is to train a computer to tell them apart!
 This might look easy for us — but not for a computer!
 We'll teach the computer what to look for and test whether it understands.

 ## Training a machine learning model
-To train an ML model, we use the [Machine Learning for Kids](https://machinelearningforkids.co.uk) platform:
+To train an ML model, we use the [The Machine Learning for Kids](https://machinelearningforkids.co.uk) platform:
   1. **Log in or sign up:** Visit the [login](https://machinelearningforkids.co.uk/#!/login) page and login, sign up, or just try it without signing up.
   2. **Create a new project:**
      - Navigate to `Projects` in the top menu.